-Concepts of assessing learning needs and learner reaction to design, implementing and evaluating educational activities.
+Concepts of assessing learning needs and learner reaction to design, implement and evaluate educational activities.
 Emphasis is on nursing role development, professionhood and design and teaching strategies.

-N6220 (2:2:0) The Nurse Manager as Leader
+The Nurse Manager as Leader

 A seminar in contemporary issues in administrative circles.
 Explores issues from various professional, client and societal perspectives.
 Emphasizes leadership development and ethical perspectives.
-(Prerequisite: Successful completion of N5230 or N5240 or permission of the course director.)
+(Prerequisite / Corequisite: Successful completion of N5230 or permission of the course director.
+Concurrent enrollment or successful completion of N5240.)